NNLO QCD corrections for Drell-Yan $p_T^Z$ and $\phi^*$ observables at the LHC

 \subsection{The small \texorpdfstring{$\phistar$}{phi*} region}

-At smaller values of $\phistar$, we enter the domain of the large logarithms where the fixed-order perturbative prediction breaks down.
-In this kinematical limit, $\phistar$ and $\ptz$ are closely related, as can be seen both from the structure of the logarithmically enhanced terms in the respective cross sections and from simple kinematical considerations.
+At smaller values of $\phistar$, we enter the domain where the fixed-order perturbative prediction breaks down as large logarithms become important.
+In this kinematical limit, $\phistar$ and $\ptz$ are closely related, as can be seen from the kinematical considerations in Section~\ref{sec:phistardef} above.
+These suggest the following approximate relation:

-The leading logarithmic behaviour of the transverse momentum distribution is obtained by resumming terms of the form $\alphas^n \ln^{(2n)}(\ptz/\mll)$ to all orders.
-By expanding the resummed expression up to $\order{\alphas^2}$, one obtains~\cite{grazzinipt} the coefficients of the leading logarithms in the fixed order NLO and NNLO predictions for the normalised $\ptz$ distribution:

-The resummation of the $a_\rT$ distribution (see Eq.~\eqref{eq:aTdef}) has been studied in Refs.~\cite{phistarlimit,atbanfi}.
-Expanding the resummed expression, we find